 - b) TRAI has recently allowed pay channel prices to increase by 27.5% from 01 January 2015.
 TRAI has to clarify if the given slab rates already account for this increase or Broadcasters will still increase the price from next month onwards. - c) No market force working.
-Since there is no market force working in cable TV industry and Regulations have given all powers to the 'Pay' Broadcasters, - d) A-la-carte offering of channels at the wholesale level.
+Since there is no market force working in cable TV industry and Regulations have given all powers to the 'Pay' Broadcasters, they tend to dominate the market in every way.
+Because of them even HITS is struggling.
+There is no IPTV in the country.
+There is no competition as only survivors in the present scenario are 'Pay' Broadcasters, their DTH and MSO networks.
+Subscribers are not left with any choice for an affordable entertainment.
+Either subscriber takes the cable connection or DTH.
+Both these markets are dominated by the 'Pay' Broadcasters. - d) A-la-carte offering of channels at the wholesale level.
 TRAI so far, did everything to help the 'Pay' broadcasters by equating FTA channels to 'Pay' channels forcing their encryption in DAS areas and denying millions of subscribers easy access to these free to air channels that include even Doordarshan Channels.
 Pay broadcasters, by forcing their bouquets on consumers have denied easy access to stand alone FTA channels.
+Doordarshan is analogue and next to non-existant.
+Free Dish DTH of Prasar Bharti has somehow, not grown in the last five years to be competitive enough in the market dominated by Pay Broadcasters.

-TRAI should direct Pay broadcasters to give their channels in ala-carte mode at extremely low rates to consumers so that consumers get used to the new system of pay channels and their content.
-Low pay channel rates will also encourage all FTA networks to get a few pay channels in the network.
+TRAI should direct Pay broadcasters to give their channels in a-la-carte mode at extremely low rates to consumers so that consumers get used to the new system of pay channels and their content.
+Low pay channel rates will also encourage all FTA cable TV networks to show a few pay channels in the network.

 In the mean time, TRAI should endeavour to provide all the benefits of DAS to consumers in DAS notified areas as it has listed in its submission to the Supreme Court so that it can justify mandatory digitization and also consumers in Non-DAS areas consider these advantages as incentives and willingly adopt DAS and pay channels.
 Thus, there is no need for the regulator to force consumers to subscribe to pay channels.
+It should be purely on the need basis.